The Agent Fleet That Runs My Business

 I didn't reach for an agent because it's 2026 and that's what you do.
 I reached for the discipline I'd apply to any overgrown system: stop holding it in one place.
 Cut it into modules.
 Give each module one job, its own tools, and a boundary it can't reach past.
 Put a clean interface between them, then orchestrate the work through one place.

 The bots are the modules.
 The message bus between them is the interface.
 The Chief of Staff is the orchestrator.
+The Claude tag is the layer above all of it.
 The discipline that makes good software makes a good agent team.
 I pointed it at my own operation instead of a codebase.

 What the fleet is